Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 build complex raw socket handling code while utilizing Python's ability to get parallelism with IO tasks.

-**Event/Messaging System**

-- Use of Pydantic and MessagePack
-- Quick Update Type and Deduplication

 <!-- TODO(pbz): Create mermaid diagrams for this stuff. -->

-Both the client and the server made use of a custom networking facility that used raw TCP sockets.
-To send structured data back and forth, an event/messaging model was created by using Pydantic models serialized to JSON and encoded with MessagePack which greatly reduced their size.
-Events were effectively type checked as constructing one with incorrect data types was impossible using Pydantic.

-TODO(pbz): Create mermaid diagrams for this stuff.

-Events also took advantage of the mixin class design pattern by inheriting from a quick update type that would demarcate that event as eligible for deduplication in situations where the network was unable to keep up with the amount of those events being sent.
-This worked extremely well and made it so that only one player input or entity update event was ever sent over the wire.
-Since the events already used Pydantic, adding a new event type was as simple as inheriting one or two classes and adding annotated fields.

-## GameObject Model
-- Server and Client Game Object Model
-- Object Model Modification and Event Communication

-The game object model was maintained by the server and mirrored on the client.
-Modifications to the model during runtime were communicated via one-shot or frame-by-frame events.
-The map was only update upon modification and the current position of entities and connected players was sent every frame.
-The object model was simple in that there were only ever 3 types, one for the player, entities, and boxels.
-More types would have eventually been needed to structure and store more data, however, as dictionaries formed the backbone of the client and server's game object storage.

 **Graphics and Input**